The World’s Best Breads (and How to Make Them)

 Challah gets its color from the large number of eggs that are added to the dough, Chef Yu says.
 That said, challah can be any bread used in a Jewish ritual, be it flatbread, a hearty crusted bread or even ones peppered with raisins and seeds.

-Where to Find It: Breads Bakery in New York
+Where to Find It: Breads Bakery in New York City, New York

 For more than a century, New York has been known for its excellent Jewish bakeries.
 Today, New York City has between 1.7 million and 2 million Jewish residents.